orchestrator

 Based on the permissions they include, there are three types of roles:

-• Folder roles, which include permissions for working within a folder.
+• Folder roles, which include permissions to work within a folder.

 • Mixed roles, which include both types of permissions.